 Leading this growth are academic institutions, who by 2012, had become the largest category of Chromebook customer.
 Last year, nearly three out of four Chromebook sales were to school districts or universities.
 The laptops’ comparatively low price points and increasingly impressive specs have made them a perfect fit for institutions where ubiquitous high-speed internet connectivity has become the norm.
 And as the most common computing activities such as email, word processing, presentations, and spreadsheets have moved to the browser, Chromebooks can deliver a great learning experience for students without asking for many trade-offs.

 Panopto’s video player works perfectly on any Chromebook.

-Specifically, Panopto now uses HTML5 and Flash to provide the same high quality experience on Chromebooks as we provide to PC and Mac desktops and laptops.
+Specifically, Panopto now uses HTML5 to provide the same high-quality experience on Chromebooks as we provide to PC and Mac desktops and laptops.
 This playback experience is the first of its kind to support multiple streams of synchronized HTML5 video.
-For students, this provides a more true-to-life online learning experience, in which they can simultaneously see the teacher and the content of their teacher’s screen, document camera, digital whiteboard, or other video source.
+For students, this provides a more true-to-life online learning experience, in which they can simultaneously see the teacher and the content of their teacher’s screen, document camera, digital whiteboard, or another video source.

 Unique, multi-stream video playback provides a more true-to-life experience for students on any laptop, including Chromebooks.

 In addition, Panopto includes playback features that help students learn at a personalized pace.
 Using playback speed control, students can slow videos down in order to focus on complex topics or speed them up to quickly review their on-demand lecture materials.

 For Chromebook users connecting via 4G networks, Panopto’s video player also supports adaptive bitrate streaming (ABS).
 With ABS, Panopto dynamically adjusts the playback quality based on available network bandwidth.
 This provides faster video startup, reduces seek times, and minimizes buffering during playback.